Reading lists

 Themes: Coercive control, second chances, starting over

-Taking the concept of walking a mile in someone’s shoes wonderfully literally, this reinvention of the film Trading Places takes two 40-something women whose lives change when they accidentally swap bags and shoes.
-Londoner Sam Kemp, now wearing a pair of custom designer heels, finds new confidence in dealing with her colleagues, depressed husband, and spiteful boss, while visiting American Nisha Cantor, now in Sam’s flats, finds herself locked out of her hotel and bank accounts by her husband, who gives her the ultimatum of finding the shoes or forfeiting a divorce settlement, and working in the hotel where she was once a guest.
-There’s plenty to chew over in Moyes’ typically entertaining and thought-provoking story.
+Taking the concept of walking a mile in someone’s shoes wonderfully literally, this reinvention of the filmTrading Places sees two 40-something women's lives change when they accidentally swap bags and shoes.
+Londoner Sam Kemp, now wearing a pair of custom designer heels, finds new confidence in dealing with her colleagues, depressed husband, and spiteful boss, while visiting American Nisha Cantor, now in Sam’s flats, finds herself locked out of her hotel and bank accounts by her husband, who gives her the ultimatum of finding the shoes or forfeiting a divorce settlement, while she secretly works in the hotel where she was once a guest.
+There’s plenty to discuss about Moyes’ typically entertaining and thought-provoking story.

 Themes: Resilience, menopause, redemption

-Menopause is a hot topic as much because of the appalling lack of time given to it by Britain’s medical services as the increased exposure its getting thanks to celebrity filmmakers such as Davina McCall.
+Menopause is a hot topic as much because of the appalling lack of time given to it by Britain’s medical services and the increased exposure it's getting thanks to celebrity filmmakers such as Davina McCall.
 Grace’s daughter hates her, and her husband is divorcing her.
 While on the way to collect a cake for her daughter’s 16th birthday party, from which she has been explicitly banned, something in Grace snaps – but instead of walking away from her life, she decides to walk towards it and make things right.
 Set over one day, and riffing on the 1993 Michael Douglas film, Falling Down, Grace’s march towards her family brings violence, humour, rage, and an untangling of how past trauma and present exhaustion have become wildly connected.

-Themes: Toxic friendship, boundaries, envy and money
+Themes: Toxic friendship, boundaries, envy, money

 Clare has left a difficult life in Paris and arrived at Edinburgh University ready to figure out who she is – and who she wants to be.
-She has her sights set on joining a rich, glamorous clique in her art history classes, led by the waspy blonde Tabitha who has a plan that she wants Clare to get involved with.
-A co-dependent friendship forms and Clare soon discovers that joining the group was easier than leaving it may prove to be – a really engrossing topic for any book club to get into, with plenty of literary parallels.
+She has her sights set on joining a rich, glamorous clique in her art history classes, led by the Waspy blonde Tabitha who has a plan that she wants Clare to get involved with.
+A co-dependent friendship forms and Clare soon discovers that joining the group was easier than leaving it may prove to be.
+A really engrossing topic for any book club to get into, with plenty of literary parallels.

 Themes: Perseverance, coming of age, redemption